How to buy Virgin Money (VUK) shares in Australia

 Virgin Money share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Virgin Money's is 2.0566.
-This would suggest that Virgin Money's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Virgin Money's is 1.826.
+This would suggest that Virgin Money's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Virgin Money overview

-Virgin Money UK PLC provides banking products and services for consumers, and small and medium sized businesses under the Clydesdale Bank, Yorkshire Bank, and B and Virgin Money brands in the United Kingdom.
-The company offers savings accounts, mortgages, credit cards, current accounts, and home loans; business loans, overdraft facilities, treasury solutions, and corporate and structured finance; asset finance and wealth referral services; international trade services; currency services, pensions, and investments and protection products; and home, car, travel, and life and critical illness insurance.
+Virgin Money UK PLC provides banking products and services for consumers, and small and medium sized businesses under the Clydesdale Bank, Yorkshire Bank, and Virgin Money brands in the United Kingdom.
+The company offers savings and current accounts, mortgages, credit cards, and home loans; business loans, overdraft facilities, treasury solutions, and corporate and structured finance; risk management; asset and invoice finance services; international trade services; and home, car, and life and critical illness insurance products.
 It also offers online and mobile banking, and telephone banking services.
 The company was formerly known as CYBG PLC and changed its name to Virgin Money UK PLC in October 2019.
 Virgin Money UK PLC was founded in 1838 and is headquartered in Glasgow, the United Kingdom.

 Frequently asked questions